elaraproject/elaraproject.github.io/README.md

 # Project Elara website (legacy)

 > :warning: **IMPORTANT:** Project Elara has switched over to the open-source forge [Codeberg](https://codeberg.org/).
-The Project Elara website repository has been moved to [this Codeberg page](https://codeberg.org/elaraproject/website), and the up-to-date version of the website is now at [elaraproject.org](https://elaraproject.org/). **This GitHub repository is no longer unmaintained**.
+The Project Elara website repository has been moved to [this Codeberg page](https://codeberg.org/elaraproject/website), and the up-to-date version of the website is now at [elaraproject.org](https://elaraproject.org/). **This GitHub repository is no longer maintained**.

 This is Project Elara's website, the most up-to-date and authoritative source of information about Project Elara.
 This includes links to the latest research papers and assets, project announcements and news, as well as guides to our work.